Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max makes it to the final round of the championship equiped with his new tech.
 Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
 He promises to start a new company called Cytek upon winng the championships

+## Act 3
+### 10. The Road Back
+Episodes: 35, 36, 37, 39, 39, 40, 41, 42

+- Despite gaining new power Max refuses to use it and wears his restaint.
+He wants to win the championships with his original promise in my and ahow everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.

 Max fights Jax in the championships

 Max wipes his face with tha back of his hand and tells Jax "You're holding back arent you"